Case by case: How nations are going back to school — or not

 PHILIPPINES

-The Philippines has been repeatedly postponed reopening schools and that is now scheduled for Oct.
+The Philippines has repeatedly postponed reopening schools, which are now scheduled to reopen Oct.
 5. Even then, only remote-learning classes will be allowed.
 President Rodrigo Duterte says face-to-face classes should resume only when a COVID-19 vaccine is available.

 SOUTH AND SOUTHEAST ASIA